teleprint-me/genesis/README.md

         For other platforms, refer to the respective library/package documentation for installation instructions.

-2. Optional: Set up a virtual environment for Python:
+2. Optional: Set up the Python development environment:

-    ```sh
-    python -m venv venv
-    source venv/bin/activate
-    ```

-3. Optional: Install the required Python packages:

     -   Open a terminal and navigate to the project directory.
-    - Run the following command to install the required Python packages using Poetry:
+    -   Run the following commands to install the required Python packages using Poetry, a Python dependency management tool:

         ```sh
         pip install --user pipx